 Let’s walk through an example

-Bob schedules a preventive visit at his local HealthPartners clinic.
-During that visit, he chats with his doctor about how he’s been feeling and gets his annual physical exam.
 Bob’s blood pressure has been trending a little high the past few visits, so his doctor recommends that they run a few blood tests to see what’s going on.
 He also has a history of gout, so his doctor checks on this and refills a prescription that helps prevent gout flare ups.
 After wrapping up with his doctor, Bob stops at the lab to have blood drawn and leaves feeling like he’s got what he needs to stay healthy.

 A few weeks later, Bob gets an Explanation of Benefits from HealthPartners that shows how the visit was covered by his insurance and what (if anything) he needs to pay out of pocket.

-- Since Bob had a previous diagnosis of gout, that part of the visit is also not considered a preventive service because it addresses an ongoing condition.
+3. Since Bob had a previous diagnosis of gout, that part of the visit is also not considered a preventive service because it addresses an ongoing condition.
 It was covered by his plan’s outpatient office visit benefit.

 There can be a lot of confusion about what services are considered preventive care.
-We’ll walk you through some of the most common misconceptions we see to help you better understand HealthPartners preventive care benefits.
+We’ll walk you through some of the most common questions we see to help you better understand HealthPartners preventive care benefits.

 It depends.
 Remember, for something to qualify as a preventive service, it must take place before a problem is identified.
 So services like colonoscopies or mammograms may or may not be considered a preventive service, depending on your health situation.